 Online LLM in Health Care and Pharmaceutical Law

 With the complexities of today’s health care industry, specialized knowledge is necessary to navigate the ins-and-outs of the system.
-Drexel University’s online LLM in Health Care and Pharmaceutical Compliance is designed to help lawyers gain the expertise they need to successfully establish themselves as trusted specialists in the health care field.
+Drexel University Kline School of Law’s online LLM in Health Care and Pharmaceutical Compliance is designed to help lawyers gain the expertise they need to successfully establish themselves as trusted specialists in the health care field.

 What is an LLM in Health Care & Pharmaceutical Compliance?

 An LLM (a Master of Laws) is a secondary degree available to those who hold a Juris Doctor (JD) or international equivalent.
 This is an advanced, specialized degree that lets you delve deep into a specific area or topic of law.
 Drexel’s online LLM focuses on compliance in the health care and pharmaceutical industry, with the curriculum highlighting topics like food and drug law and the regulation of pharmaceutical and medical device sales and marketing.
 An online LLM in Cyber Law and Data Privacy is also available.

 LLM Degree in Health Care & Pharmaceutical Law Online Program Features

 - Drexel University’s Thomas R. Kline School of Law was rated 23rd in the Nation for Health Care Law by US News and World Report (2019)